rmoralesdelgado/website/content/all/website-template/index.md

 ## Mathjax for LaTeX Support
 >**Note:** To enable $\LaTeX$ support, the `ismath = true` key-value must be placed in the front matter.

+This website supports $\LaTeX$ using MathJax.
+This feature uses the `ismath` key-value in the front matter in order to load the MathJax JavaScript scripts on-demand (thus reducing loading times when it is not needed).

+Below are examples of what's possible to embed.

 ### Inline LaTeX
 Inline equations only need one `$` at each side.
 For instance, this integral `$\int x^3 dx$` will be transformed into this $\int x^3 dx$.